rxnlabs/wc-authorize.net-pro/readme.txt

 = 5.1.0 =

 * Reverted back to Authorize.Net AIM code
-* Deprecated use of Authorize.Net SDK
+* Removed the use of Authorize.Net SDK since it is not GPL licensed
-* Removed currency restrictions
-* Updated "WC tested up to" header to 3.6
-* Fixed log message and changed logging descriptions
-* Removed $_POST fields from being sent in gateway requests
-* Replaced deprecated function "reduce_order_stock" with "wc_reduce_stock_levels"

 = 5.0.3 =